4WD Lock And 4WD Low Comparison

 Furthermore, some vehicles have additional features that can be used in combination with either mode: Hill Descent Control helps maintain vehicle movement while descending slopes without driver intervention; Traction Control prevents excessive wheel spin by reducing engine power when necessary; Electronic Stability Control adjusts steering inputs if the car skids or veers away from its intended trajectory.

-4WD Lock and 4WD Low: Comparison Table
+4WD Lock Vs. 4WD Low - Comparison Table

 4WD Lock 4WD Low